yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ##Customizing TKChart##

-Customizing TKChart can be done using TKChartPalette.
-You can access the palette from TKChartSeries using series.style.palette variable.
-By default, palette is nil which means that TKChart will use its default theme.
+Customizing <code>TKChart</code> can be done using <code>TKChartPalette</code>.
+You can access the palette from <code>TKChartSeries</code> using series.style.palette variable.
+By default, palette is nil which means that <code>TKChart</code> will use its default theme.
 To specify your own, you need to create it:

     series.style.palette = [TKChartPalette new];

-TKChartPalette is a collection of TKChartPaletteItem instances.
+</code>TKChartPalette</code> is a collection of <code>TKChartPaletteItem</code> instances.
 Every item contains information about drawing the item at its index.
 By default, a palette item index addresses the order in which you add series.
-For example, you may have a palette with red and blue fills and two TKChartColumnSeries using this palette.
+For example, you may have a palette with red and blue fills and two <code>TKChartColumnSeries</code> using this palette.
 The first series you add will be red and the second blue.
-However, TKChartPieSeries by default uses another mode when every palette item is used to display a data point at its index.
+However, <code>TKChartPieSeries</code> by default uses another mode when every palette item is used to display a data point at its index.
 You can explicitly set how you distribute a palette items using:

     series.style.paletteMode = TKChartSeriesStylePaletteModeUseItemIndex;